..

 Left, Sanken output of the REALISTIC STA-2300 receiver comprises 2 x 2SA908 and 2 x Sanken 2SC1585, as a scaled down Sansui Au 20000 that has three of each and 170 watts RMS.
 Radio Shack receivers copied a best seller amplifier sometimes run at higher power output or at lower output powers giving a similar sound quality, using a custom made matching loudspeaker, the STA-2300 with the Liquid (Ferrofluid) Cooled REALISTIC Mach One speaker, only 90dB SPLw/m and an edge-wound, not the old four layer of the 1976 launch year.

-Left video about the 6dB peak overloads iron in the STA-2290 twice the weight needed for rated output power.
-The STA-2290 often looks smaller in pictures but has to be far too large for most who'd love to keep it.
-A huge unit something like the later Carver MXR-130 and 150.
-Enthusiast modifications give the STA-2290 more power than Carver for its better sound.
+Left REALISTIC STA-2290, has two versions: '82 year 100-watt plywood edge, 12000MFD smoothing capacity and '84 year 90-watt vinyl wood edge below with just 10000MFD.
+6dB peak overloads iron in the STA-2290 twice the weight needed for rated output power.
+STA-2290 often looks smaller in pictures but is too large for most who'd love to keep it, Huge something like Carver MXR-130 and 150.
+Enthusiast modification gives STA-2290 more power than Carver and better sound.

 Left, closeup on a Realistic STA-790 power supply and output stage with black curly heat-sink, wire-wound resistors of the same year STA-2290 driver board below and TOSIN brand caps, a British influence from Trident Studios in London, who'd used them with Gelec in home brew mixing consoles, the 790 with just such a slider knob equalizer.